BlueKittyMeow/Emil/framework/style-guide.md

 2. **Environmental Resonance**
    - Laboratory settings that mirror psychological states
-   - Time of day (especially night) used to enhance isolation
+   - Time of day (especially night and early morning) used to enhance isolation
+   - Weather (rain, fog, mist, cold) used to enhance isolation
    - Architectural elements (corridors, doorways) as thresholds between known and unknown
+   - Public spaces (streets, squares, parks) vs private spaces (laboratories, offices, homes) to either enhance or reduce isolation.
+Can be used transgressively as well in key scenes.

 3. **Temporal Precision**
-   - Occasional specific notations of time (clock strikes, hours without sleep) VERY IMPORTANT not to overuse this.
+   - Occasional notations of time (clock strikes, hours without sleep) VERY IMPORTANT not to overuse this.
    - References to past experiments and future institutional deadlines
    - The scientist's awareness of time as both resource and pressure